 Many doctors give special consideration to purchasing and financing equipment as the end of the year approaches.
 There are a variety of reasons for this, but the response we'll typically hear is it gives them the opportunity to take advantage of tax benefits associated with Section 179 of the Tax Code.

-by Melissa Knutson in Get Financing on Sunday, October 09, 2016
+by Tony Dickinson, President - NCMIC Finance Corporation in Get Financing on Sunday, October 9, 2016

 While it’s true doctors may be able to write off up to 100% of equipment purchases (even if it’s financed), there are a number of other reasons to consider expanding your practice as the year winds down ...